sdiehl/stephendiehl.com/posts/production.md

 in-editor type introspection.

-Pulling from cabal to provision our test server can take minutes to hours depending on the size of your dependency tree.
-Fortunately it's easy to set up a [Hackage server mirror](https://github.com/haskell/hackage-server#mirroring) that contains all of our internal dependencies that can be served quickly from your local servers or an [S3 bucket](https://hackage.haskell.org/package/hackage-mirror).
+Pulling from cabal to provision our test server can take minutes to hours depending on the size of our dependency tree.
+Fortunately it's easy to set up a [Hackage server mirror](https://github.com/haskell/hackage-server#mirroring) that contains all of our internal dependencies that can be served quickly from our local servers or an [S3 bucket](https://hackage.haskell.org/package/hackage-mirror).
 We can then simply alter our ``~/.cabal/config`` to change the ``remote-repo`` to our custom mirror.